primer/react/docs/content/getting-started.md

 }
 ```

-See [Theming](/theming) for more details on advanced configuration, color schemes, and overriding theme values.
+See [Theming](/theming) for more details on advanced configuration, color modes, and overriding theme values.

 ## BaseStyles